 Commodore L.W.
 Murray RCN is appointed Commander of the Newfoundland Escort Force (NEF).
-He reports to Commander-in Chief, Western Approaches, Admiral Sir Percy Noble in Liverpool.
+He reports to Commander-in-Chief, Western Approaches, Admiral Sir Percy Noble in Liverpool.

 Convoy OB 329 departs from Liverpool, Convoy WS 8X (Winston Special) departs from the Clyde bound for Freetown and thence Capetown.
-WS 8X is escorted by aircraft carrier HMS Victorious, showing its importance - it includes large transports Duchess of Bedford (20,123 tons) and Waiwera (10,800 tons), among other ships.
+WS 8X is escorted by the aircraft carrier HMS Victorious, showing its importance - it includes large transports Duchess of Bedford (20,123 tons) and Waiwera (10,800 tons), among other ships.

 Royal Navy tug HMS Dart is commissioned.